On Wednesdays we go shopping.

 Next door is Artemisia, named for the sagebrush that dots the desert landscape with the cedar and pinon, blessing the Land of Enchantment with its fragrant breezes.

-Owner Yvonne Swartz opened her store in 2002, in the same building also built during the 1830’s.
+The store opened in 2002 (and the current owner Yvonne Swartz took over in 2015), in the same building also built during the 1830’s.
 (Until the 1950’s Bent Street was residential, and when I arrived in 1980, there were still apartments available for rent along the street.)

 Artemisia has become a destination spot for visitors to Taos, for one of a kind hand-made wearable art, along with a selection of casual, yet elegant clothing all made with natural fibers.
 Hand-woven originals by established fiber artists including Barbara Erlich, Elizabeth Jenkins, Bella Sue Martin and many others can be found here.